russelldb/bigsets/doc/bigsets-design.md

 some state at the receiver, and some extra information from the sender.

-In the Pic code the sender prepends its vnode ID to each message it sends so that the receiver can associate the handoff data item with a particular sender.
+In the PoC code the sender prepends its vnode ID to each message it sends so that the receiver can associate the handoff data item with a particular sender.
 The receiver creates a little in memory state for each vnode that is handing off to it.
 The state consists of the sender's clock for the current set being sent, a tracker clock for the current set, and the current set name.
+Ideally this "knowing-who-sent-me-this" would be more efficiently baked into riak-core handoff.

 Per set received the receiver does the following: when it receives a clock key it sets the in memory `tracker` to a fresh clock.
 When it